JaykeBird/ssui/Docs/ROADMAP.md

 ## Done

 - Release version 1.7
   - NuGet support
   - .NET 5.0 support

 ## Very soon

 - Release version 1.8
   - Keyboard shortcut classes
   - Improvements to FontSelectDialog
-- TabControl improvements (hopefully out of Experimental for the 1.8 release)
+  - TabControl is now ready!

-## 2021 (sooner)
+## 2021 (later)

 - Rewrite SelectPanel to not base from UserControl
+  - To help with this, SelectableCollection can be used
 - Rebase IntegerSpinner/DoubleSpinner under RangeBase class (breaking change)
 - Finish online documentation

-## 2021 (later)

 - Port to AvaloniaUI (0.10 is out, haven't done any testing or porting yet though)
 - PropertyGrid control
-- Touch/pen support for ImageColorPicker
-  - (Keyboard support may be hard)

 ## 2022

 - Port to MAUI?
 - Toolbar controls
 - Ribbon control?
+- Touch support for ImageColorPicker
+  - (Keyboard support may be hard)